 The Receiver previously obtained an Order from the Court to retain Heritage as broker for the Receivership Estate to sell certain categories of personal property that were being held in storage by the Receiver or held by the U.S. Marshals or the FBI ("Heritage Order").
 See Dkt.
 No. 272.
 Heritage and the Receiver had begun noticing and setting dates for auctions as the COVID-19 pandemic began to impact the United States.
 Heritage provided the Receiver with sales data from other recent sales that confirmed the pandemic had not negatively affected expected sales prices.
-To ensure there were no unforeseen impacts from COVID-19, the Receiver negotiated a reserve price for each item that had not previously existed prior to COVID-19.
+To ensure there were no unforeseen impacts from COVID-19, the Receiver negotiated a reserve price for each item.
 The reserve prices ensure that each item receives the minimum amount from its low-end valuation based on the market prior to COVID-19.
-Heritage continues to hold numerous items that have been contested by Relief Defendants Amanda Merrill and Lalaine Ledford.
+Heritage continues to hold numerous items that have been contested by the Relief Defendants.
 The Receiver has protocols in place with Heritage to ensure none of the contested items are sold without the Relief Defendants' consent or further Order of the Court.